Learning nonequilibrium control forces to characterize dynamical phase transitions: Model and large deviations

-and can represent many different physical quantities depending on the choice of the function $f:\nobreak\RR^d\to \RR$, connected with ``density-like'' observables, and $g:\RR^d \to \RR^d$, connected with ``current-like'' observables.
-In this setting, the probability density $\rho_T(a)$ that $A_T$ realizes some fixed value $a\in \RR$ is known to scale for large observation times $T$ as
+which represent many physical quantities of interest, depending on the choice for the functions $f:\nobreak\RR^d\to \RR$ and $g:\RR^d \to \RR^d$.
+These include, for example, residence times, the entropy production, and other work-like quantities arising in stochastic thermodynamics~\cite{touchette_introduction_2017, seifert_stochastic_2012}.
+While the exact probability density $\rho_T(a)$ of $A_T$ cannot be obtained exactly, in general, it is known to scale for large observation times $T$ as

+where the symbol $\asymp$ denotes asymptotic equality up to logarithmic corrections.
+This result defines the large deviation approximation of $\rho_T(a)$, characterised by the rate function $I:\RR\to\RR$ \cite{dembo1998}.
+Calculating or estimating this function has become a central problem in statistical physics, as it not only determines the likelihood of fluctuations of $A_T$ around its typical value, but also provides information about the phase behavior and symmetries of nonequilibrium systems~\cite{kohn_magnetic_2005,speck_large_2012, fodor2021irreversibility}.